Key points to remember

 You can contact your local Citizens’ Advice Bureau for details of local crisis counselling services, as these differ from centre to centre.

-There is factsheet on surviving sexual assault (PDF, 42KB) at the DSAC (Doctors for Sexual Abuse Care) website.
+There is a factsheet on surviving sexual assault (PDF, 42KB) at the DSAC (Doctors for Sexual Abuse Care) website.
 The DSAC website also has a factsheet about help for children (PDF, 44KB).
 There is information on the following:

 - what is child sexual abuse or assault?